Dahoas/QDSyntheticData/papers/LIMA_Less_Is_More_for_Alignment.md

 ## Metric Results

 - Quality is measured either via pairwise comparisons or on a likert scale measured by humans or gpt.
-- diversty is measured based on instruction topic
+- diversity is measured based on instruction topic